RandomComputerUser/FancyLighting/README.md

 - Fixed a bug causing extra gore to spawn with Smooth Lighting enabled
 - Fixed some potential graphical glitches caused by Fancy Atmosphere
 - Fixed some uncommon graphical glitches
+- Fixed a graphical glitch that occurred in the Sunken Sea biome in Calamity Mod